-Learn how to ferment EVERYTHING by following these basic fermentation rules.
+Learn how to ferment EVERYTHING and ANYTHING by following these basic fermentation rules.
 Whether you want to ferment vegetables, dairy, sourdough or beer, follow these rules for FERMENTATION SUCCESS!

 Try to embrace any ounce of OCD nature that you may have.
 You need to keep everything as clean as possible to avoid contamination.
 If you’re planing on keeping your ferments for long-term storage then this is even more important.
 Aim for sterile and you won’t fail.

 I’m the first to admit that I am far from sterile; so I’ve had to throw away sauerkraut, sourdough and kefir.
 And I once accidentally grew a mother on top of my yogurt (something that was not expected, I assure you).
 Learn from my mistakes and keep it clean.

 Fermenting at the right temperature is one of the main ways to keep the good bacteria in and the bad bacteria out.
 I generally specify somewhere warm or somewhere cool.

 Somewhere warm means that the culture is happiest around 21 C (70 F).
 Stash those ferments near your hot water heater or above the fridge.
 In general, grain likes to ferment at 21 C.

 Somewhere cool means that the culture is happiest around 18 C (65 F).
 Vegetables like to ferment at 18 C.